We specialise in technology that can improve and enrich the lives of disabled people.

 Binding Of Isaac

-Andrew is the newest member of the team, having joined in 2018.
+Andrew is a new member of the team, having joined in 2018.
 He has joined to help disabled people and organisations to better understand and use electronic Assistive Technology.
 He is an avid techie and gamer and is therefore perfectly placed to help spread a little bit of independence around.

 Nicola joined the team in 2018.
 She was given the job title of Community Engagement and Fundraising Officer and has been put on a crash course of gaming and technology.